drspacemn/wtf/README.md

 <br><br>

 ### Create New Sub Topic
 Enter the over-arching topic this will go under, and the name of the sub topic in snake_case followed by the programming language for your demo.
-Defaults to golang.
+Defaults to Rust.

 ```bash
 // Usage: scripts/subtopic_wtf_is.sh <TOPIC_NAME> <SUB_TOPIC_NAME> [golang|rust|python|all]